morrisonGithinji/NeighbourHood/README.md

 ## Title: Hood-Watch

 ## Description:
-Hood-watch is an application which allows a user to be in the loop ono the happenings in their Neighbourhood.
-THrough the app they can see the contancts for different utilities in their area.
+NeighbourHood-watch is an application which allows a user to be in the loop ono the happenings in their Neighbourhood.
+THrough the app they can see the contacts for different utilities in their area.

 ## Author:
 Name : Morrison Njenga